Care And Compassion For Over 20 Years

 We’ve achieved so many great things together.
 Read about our journey and how we’ve developed into the charity we are today.
 From our first WNAA mission 20 years ago, to our launch of DLRAA 15 years ago and the Children's Air Ambulance 10 years ago.

 Princess Diana Air Ambulance was removed and the service became what it is known as today – Warwickshire & Northamptonshire Air Ambulance.

 The initial target was to raise £1,000,000.
-The lottery scheme and DB textile bag collections had been set up which provided a core, regular income, and the charity set out to build support from the local community.
+The lottery scheme and textile bag collections had been set up which provided a core, regular income, and the charity set out to build support from the local community.

 - WNAA leased two Rapid Response Vehicles (RRV) from Rover which supported the aircraft if it was unable to fly.

 - Paramedics were seconded from NHS ambulance services and responded using RRV’s.